Oliver-Leete/HSSSimulations.jl/docs/src/reference/api.md

 ## Materials

-One example material is exported as part of the basic API.
-To see how to define new materials or new material models, see [Material Model](@ref).

 ```@docs
 PA2200
 ```

 ## Time Step Results

-The default time step/initial results struct shown below saves the data from the default material model and the heat transfer solver.
-For information on how to create a new result struct see [Time/Load Step Results](@ref).

 ```@docs
 Result
-Result(::Any,::Any,::Any,::Any,::Any,::Any)
-Result(::Any,::Any)
+Result(::Any,::Any,::Any,::Any)
 Result(::Any,::Any,::Any,::Any,::Any)
 Result(::Any,::Any,::Any)
 ```

 ## Other Results

 These are results that are saved once at the end of the simulation, for when

 The default final results struct shown below saves the maximum melt state from the default material model and nothing else.
 For information on how to create a